dorahermes/Paper_Hermes_2019_eLife/README.md

 # Paper Hermes 2019 eLife
-This repository contains functions and scripts that were used in developing the OV model and generate the results and figures from:
+This repository contains functions and scripts that were used in developing the OV model and generate the results and figures from [Hermes et al, 2019](https://elifesciences.org/articles/47035).
-Hermes D, Petridou N, Kay K, Winawer J. 2019 An image-computable model for the stimulus selectivity of gamma oscillations. eLife If you use this code as a part of any publications, please please cite this work.
+If you use this code as a part of any publications, please please cite this work.

 Code (c) Dora Hermes, Kendrick Kay and Jonathan Winawer